-Technician shares advice on car seat safety and it's something all parents should read
+Technician shares advice on car seat safety and it's necessary reading for all parents

 Car safety is so important and as parents, expert information is always welcomed.